-Departmental, Specialty Area and General Educ at - Semester: Prefix and Number ration Requirements Remaining: ¥- plete the program for licensure, students are recontent assessment and must take the state-appro ogy requirement: All interns are required to have a con/communication and access to important documents. ccess to an iPad or iPad mini during their internship ents.
+Departmental, Specialty Area and General Edu at - Semester: Prefix and Number cation Requirements Remaining: IV.
+Candidates in initial licensure programs must take the state approved content assessment(s) and the state approved pedagogical assessment prior to graduation. logy requirement: All interns are required to have ion/communication and access to important docur access to an iPad or iPad mini during their internship nents.
 VI.
-I, , understand that I ternship if I have met the following criteria (See will meet the minimum requirements for teaching page 9 of the Teacher Education Handbook): 2.
-3. 4.
-5. 6.
+I, understand that I will meet the minimum requirements for capstone ternship if I have met the following criteria: 6.
 7. 8.
-9. Completion of professional education courses for education, special education, and middle childhoc internship semester (All students must have a 'C' Exceptional Student in the Regular Classroom) Attainment of a minimum overall grade point ave of 2.70 in the major area.
-(Must be maintained th 2.50 Completion of prescribed department requirement Completion of Intent application forms for capsto semester or one week before the pre-registration of internship Attendance at the mandatory orientation and semi Verification of clearance of disqualifying offenses Handbook Verification of clearance of the Child Maltreatment iled with the Office of Professional Education Programs the professional education/major courses for elementary and majors with the exception of the capstone teaching or better in the Professional Education courses, including rage of 2.70 in all work taken and a grade point average rough graduation) Prior to August 24, 2015: GPA of ts ne teaching internship eight weeks before the end of the late of the semester preceding capstone teaching internship List any ad ditional requirements you must meet: until I have a beginning of postpone my I further university/cc will only be Accordical classroom to met the minimum requirements.
-Furthermore, my of the capstone internship semester and if I do not my capstone teaching internship semester.
-Tacknowledge that during the capstone internship sollege courses including correspondence, web, distributed in the capstone internship course (s).
-Tacknowledge that during the capstone internship sollege courses including correspondence, web, distributed in the capstone internship course (s).
-Tacknowledge that during the capstone internship course (s). ance learning, or courses at other universities/colleges.
-I ucator licensure (Rule 8.04), I must "before entering a documentation that my Child Maltreatment Central Capstor ne Teacher Intern's signature Date Advisor 's signature Date
+9. Attainment of Senior standing - 90 semester hou Completion of a Pre-Teacher Intern Check Clini Education Programs Completion of professional education courses for education, special education, and middle level minternship semester (All students must have a 'C Exceptional Student in the Regular Classroom) Attainment of a minimum overall grade point av 2.70 in the major area.
+(Must be maintained through Completion of prescribed department requireme Completion of Intent application forms for capstagements at the mandatory orientation and semi or the professional education/major courses for elementary ajors with the exception of the of the capstone teaching or better in the Professional Education courses, including erage of 2.70 in all work taken and a grade point average of ugh graduation) Prior to August 24, 2015: GPA of 2.50 ints one teaching internship eight weeks before the end of the date of the semester preceding capstone teaching internship internship es listed on pages 28-29 of the Teacher Education the Undergr will comple capstone in I furthe college cou be enrolled Accord classroom t raduate Bulletin when the actual assignment for teaste an admission validation form at the beginning of ternship admission requirements, I must postpone or acknowledge that during the capstone internship reses including correspondence, web, distance learns in the capstone internship course(s).
+Iting to the ADE policies governing programs for each complete a supervised clinical practice", provide semester I am not permitted to enroll in other university/ sing, or courses at other universities/colleges.
+I will only ducator licensure (Rule 8.04), I must "before entering a documentation that my Child Maltreatment Central Registry an d ASP/FBI fingerprint background checks have been n approved at the ADE, AELS Public Site.
+Teache r Intern's signature Date Adviso r's signature Date